 These DIY scented pinecones are a great, festive way to freshen your air during the colder months.
 They make a fun little gift idea too!

-Choosing the Right Pinecone for Your DIY Scented Pinecones
+Choosing the Right Pinecone

 Really, any pinecone will do for this.
 Pinecones are obviously quite porous and absorb scent really well.
-The one important thing is that you need to use dried pinecones so that they’ll be ready for absorption, so fresh off the tree pinecones aren’t ideal.
+The one important thing is that you need to use dried pinecones so that they’ll be ready for absorption, so fresh-off-the-tree pinecones aren’t ideal.

 I think the reason why I never really realized that I’m the owner of cute pinecones is that the ones on our trees don’t look so great (for crafting purposes at least) when they’re on the tree.
 The key for projects like this is to pick them off the tree, then bring them inside and let them dry out for a week or so.
 They’ll dry out, open up really nicely, and look great if you just give them a little time to sit.